Skip to main content

 Song Used: Wake Me!
 Shake Me!

-Watch how the kids play the game.
+Watch how the kids play the game, then try playing the game!

 Mixer Version - choose a leader.